morepath/reg/doc/usage.rst

   .. _`monkey patch`: https://en.wikipedia.org/wiki/Monkey_patch

-There is a problem with the above implementation however:
+There is a problem with the above function-based implementation
-``folder_size`` is not generic anymore, but now depends on ``document_size``.
-It would fail when presented with a folder with an ``Image`` in it:
+however: ``folder_size`` is not generic anymore, but now depends on ``document_size``.
+It fails when presented with a folder with an ``Image`` in it:

 .. doctest::